 Right on the beach, not far from the pier, is the small Bolong’s Turtle Sanctuary.

-To protect them from human and faunal poachers, the turtle eggs are collected and incubated in at the small facility.
+To protect them from human and faunal poachers, the turtle eggs are collected and incubated in the small facility.

 They rear the baby turtles in small tanks.
 After eight months, they release them into the wild.